tamucc-comp-bio/classroom_repo_2024/.github/ISSUE_TEMPLATE/assignment_issue.md

 ### Which assignment are you working on?
-Lecture URL: <For example, `https://github.com/tamucc-comp-bio/classroom_repo_2024/blob/master/lectures/lecture01.md`>
+Assignment URL: <For example, `https://github.com/tamucc-comp-bio/classroom_repo_2024/blob/master/lectures/lecture01.md`>
-Lecture Title: <copy and paste title of lecture>
+Assignment Title: <copy and paste title of assignment>

 ### Which part of the assignment are you working on?
-Section title: <Insert the name of the collapsible section>
-Slide title: <Insert the name of the "slide" - typically this is the heading just below a line separator>
+Describe which section, step, etc... you are working on

 ### Describe the Issue
 A clear and concise description of the problem.